thisismattsmith/elearningco/src/content/blog/workplace-health-safety-cost-guide.md

 ## What You Should Expect for $7,500

-At The E-Learning Company, our $7,500 WHS courses include:
+At The eLearning Company, our $7,500 WHS courses include:

 - **30-45 minutes** of professional training content
 - **Custom structure** based on your materials